-E. Grace Owen, MD plans to specialize in Psychiatry, possibly in combination with Internal Medicine.
+E. Grace Cho, MD plans to specialize in Psychiatry, possibly in combination with Internal Medicine.
 She is currently a Clinical Research Fellow at the Memphis Veterans Affairs Medical Center.
-Dr. Owen is an active member of many organizations, including the American Academy of Yoga and Meditation, American College of Physicians, American Psychiatric Association, American Psychoanalytic Association, Association for Academic Psychiatry, Tennessee Medical Association, The Association of Medicine and Psychiatry and the Memphis Medical Society.
+Dr. Cho is an active member of many organizations, including the American Academy of Yoga and Meditation, American College of Physicians, American Psychiatric Association, American Psychoanalytic Association, Association for Academic Psychiatry, Tennessee Medical Association, The Association of Medicine and Psychiatry and the Memphis Medical Society.
 She serves on the MMS Board of Directors, representing physicians at various training levels, including residency and fellowship.

 What drives your passion for practicing medicine?